PBASOFT/Data-Science/Mini Project: Testing Hypothesis/Notes.md

  **The critical value:** The T-test gives us a value - a propability - the p-value:

-  > If the critical value ie is 0,05, we check the p-value against it:  *(In science we wan't
+  > If the critical value ie is 0,05, we check the p-value against it:  *(In science we wan't 95% confidence that it is significant)*
   >
   > p < 0,05 => indicates that there is less than five percent change that the data is random (aka 95 % chance that the data is significant).
   >